Stamps

 The mail delivery, paid by the recipient, was long and expensive.
 A postal reform was desired to eradicate the corruption.
 Robert Wallace, the Whig member of parliament for Greenock, started the Uniform Penny Post campaign. advocating a monopoly of the government for the postage with a uniform rate whatever the distance within the Kingdom.

 In 1837 the social reformer Rowland Hill appreciated that having it paid by the sender was sufficient to significantly increase the volume of mail and reduce the price.
-He was able to convince the committee presided by Wallace to accept the incredibly low price of one penny, payable by the prior purchase of gummed stamps or special envelopes.
+He was able to convince the committee presided by Wallace to accept the incredibly low price of one penny, payable by the prior purchase of gummed stamps or special envelopes or wrappers.
 The post office had now in charge to ink the stamp on the cover to prevent it from being reused by the recipient.

-The basic postage rate was reduced to 4 pence in December 1839 and to 1 penny in February 1840, canceling privileges and fraud before a stamp was available.
-The first postage stamp in the world was the one penny black with the figure of Queen Victoria in profile to the left, released on May 6, 1840 through a printing of 20 rows of 12 columns per plate.
+The first postage stamp in the world was the one penny black with the figure of Queen Victoria in profile to the left, through a printing of 20 rows of 12 columns per plate.
+The two pence blue stamp followed immediately with the same format and figure for pieces weighing between one half ounce and one ounce.

 This achievement marks the transition of the postage between an application for trade and the global purpose accessible to all individuals, triggering the improvement of the circulation of informations and ideas worldwide.
 Its impact on our current civilization is major.